 - The first time, answer the questions for the way you expect others to treat you.
 Take a screen shot of your results and share it on your story and in a post on your social media accounts.
 Because you are using your cyber super powers for good, add the hashtag #cyberhero to your post and tag @savvycyberkids.
 By doing so, you may be selected to receive a small token of Savvy Cyber Kids’ appreciation.

 - The second time, answer the questions for the way you will behave and treat others online.
 Share it with your parents or other adults in your life.
 If you remember to apply your cyber ethics lessons, they will appreciate your choices.

 Your email address and selected items will not be stored or used by Savvy Cyber Kids.
 By filling out this form, the information will only be used to email you a copy of your Digital Bill of Rights.

 Teachers & Educators:

 Did you know there’s a lesson plan to accompany this exercise?
-Sign up for our free resources to download it today!
+Sign up for our Free Educational Resources to download it today!